Colorado: Mt. Elbert (14,433 feet)

 My husband, who attempted to accompany me on this hike, gave out around 13,000 feet.
 He settled down for a nap while I continued on to the summit.
 During this time, a marmot came to investigate him, sniffing at his pack and his face.

-While he was being a devil on the shoulders of strangers, I continued on solo for about an hour until I encountered another solo climber from Wyoming.
+I continued on solo for about an hour until I encountered another solo climber from Wyoming.
 Luckily, he was up for some company, so we teamed up for the final push to the summit.

 Having traveled from sea level to over 14,000 feet in under 24 hours, my body was not adjusting to the altitude very well.
 About 50 yards from the summit, my head began to feel like it was in a vice.
 Maybe three minutes after arriving at the summit (I couldn’t tell you with any accuracy since my sense of time was warped), I asked my new friend if he was ready to descend.
 He looked at me like I’d sprouted a third arm.
 He asked for five more minutes on the summit, which I agreed to by setting the timer on my watch.
 I’m not usually this much of a stickler, but I was getting dangerously close to vomiting and my head was getting worse by the second; I was leaving in five minutes with or without him.
 After snapping several pictures that I somehow managed to smile for, I sat down the rest of the time feeling miserable with no appetite and a crushing headache.